An alternative approach to several important systems in classical mechanics: energy factorization: Conclusion and outlook

 In the case of a harmonic oscillator with linear damping, our derivation of the exact analytical solution is of course somewhat more involved compared to the undamped case, but even in that case we use mathematics that is typically used in undergraduate physics courses anyway.
 Our approach to the approximate solution of this system is easy to understand and, in addition to an excellent approximation of the energy, gives an approximate analytical solution that, to the best of our knowledge, cannot be found elsewhere in the literature.

 We also commented on the limitations of our approach and pointed out for which conservative systems it is applicable and for which it is not, at least not in the sense of obtaining exact analytical solutions.
-In future research, we will apply our approach to the derivation of new approximate analytical solutions for several other dissipative systems, as we have already commented, but also investigate the potential of our approach for the approximate solution of conservative systems with potential energies such that $x(t)$ (or $r(t)$ in the case of 3D central forces) cannot be obtained in closed form.
+Furthermore, we have shown that our approach can be adapted for negative-definite potential energies as well.
+In future research, we will apply our approach to the derivation of new approximate analytical solutions for several other dissipative systems, as we have already commented, but also investigate the potential of our approach for finding approximate solutions of conservative systems with potential energies such that $x(t)$ (or $r(t)$ in the case of 3D central forces) cannot be obtained in closed form.